-Get rid of anything that you might be able to harm yourself with.
+- Get rid of anything that you might be able to harm yourself with.

-Avoid alcohol and drugs – they lower your inhibition and affect your thinking.
+- Avoid alcohol and drugs – they lower your inhibition and affect your thinking.

-Make a list of everyone you can call when you are at risk: family/whanau, friends, crisis lines, professionals – and call them when you need to.
+- Make a list of everyone you can call when you are at risk: family/whanau, friends, crisis lines, professionals – and call them when you need to.

-If your suicidal thoughts relate to other issues in your life, get some help to sort those out.
+- If your suicidal thoughts relate to other issues in your life, get some help to sort those out.
 There are people who can help with all sorts of problems, whether they are at school, work or home, or are to do with bullying, relationship problems or break-ups, sexuality, addiction, debt, gambling, violence, abuse or anything else.
 Phone a helpline to find out who could best help you.

 What self-care can I do to help me think about suicide less often?

-Find things to distract you.
+- Find things to distract you.
 This might be watching DVDs or online programmes, listening to music, reading a book or doing something with a friend or family member.

-Do things that help lift your mood: going for a walk, having a long soak in the bath, buying a small treat, smelling something uplifting.
+- Do things that help lift your mood: going for a walk, having a long soak in the bath, buying a small treat, smelling something uplifting.

-Take good care of your health: healthy food, regular exercise, plenty of sleep, time out to rest and relax.
+- Take good care of your health: healthy food, regular exercise, plenty of sleep, time out to rest and relax.
 This gives you energy to resist suicidal thoughts when they happen.

-Learn about mindfulness and practice this as much you can.
+- Learn about mindfulness and practice this as much you can.
 This has been found to be helpful for when you have suicidal thoughts.

-Write or draw about how you feel and let yourself cry if you are sad: letting the feelings out can help make them not so large.
+- Write or draw about how you feel and let yourself cry if you are sad: letting the feelings out can help make them not so large.

-Find something to connect to that has meaning for you culturally or spiritually, or that gives you purpose in your life, such as a goal to achieve.
+- Find something to connect to that has meaning for you culturally or spiritually, or that gives you purpose in your life, such as a goal to achieve.

-Rates continue to rise, with 606 people dying by suspected suicide in the 2016–2017 year.
+- Rates continue to rise, with 685 people dying by suspected suicide in the 2018–2019 year.

-This means that many families and whanau, friends, work colleagues, will be affected by someone taking their own life and need help getting through the immediate aftermath
+- This means that many families and whānau, friends, work colleagues will be affected by someone taking their own life and need help getting through the immediate aftermath.

-- People who've recently lost someone through suicide are at increased risk for thinking about, planning, or attempting suicide.
+- People who've recently lost someone through suicide are at increased risk for thinking about, planning or attempting suicide.
 This means it’s really important that you look after yourself and get help if you need it.

 What might happen when I hear about a suicide?

 Hearing of someone you care about dying by suicide is shocking.
 It’s particularly distressing if you find the person or have to identify them.
 It may take a while for the shock to wear off and other feelings to come through.
-These may include anger, blame, guilt, shame, fear, helplessness as well as grief.
+These may include anger, blame, guilt, shame, fear and helplessness as well as grief.

-depression, bipolar disorder or another mental illness, which may, or may not, have been identified before their death
+- depression, bipolar disorder or another mental illness, which may, or may not, have been identified before their death

-addiction to alcohol, drugs or gambling
+- addiction to alcohol, drugs or gambling

-high levels of stress
+- high levels of stress

-experience of violence, bullying or sexual abuse
+- experience of violence, bullying or sexual abuse

-having no sense of their own culture, identity or purpose in life
+- having no sense of their own culture, identity or purpose in life

-a significant change in their life, like moving to a different country, coming out as gay or transgender, or retiring from work
+- a significant change in their life, like moving to a different country, coming out as gay or transgender, or retiring from work

 - major loss or disappointment, like someone close to them dying, a recent relationship breakup, failing exams, being dropped from their sports team, or having their refugee status declined.